nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

   be created with the relevant information passed to it
 - rainyDay will then call Command.execute(), where the indicated transaction will be deleted from the financial report

+### Viewing your data

+- The command `view` is used to view all statements, and a ViewCommand object will be created.
+    - Any other characters after `view` are automatically ignored
+- RainyDay will then call Command.execute(), where every entry in the financial report will be printed.
+- Information will be presented in a table format to help improve clarity for users.

 ## Product scope

 ### Target user profile